-Starting from Release 15.0.1, batch templates can be created, edited, or duplicated from an existing template directly in the UI.
+Batch templates can be created, edited, or duplicated from an existing template directly in the UI.

 - If you have existing .pit files, you can enter the data from your files to the Billing Care UI.
-See "Creating a Batch Template" in Billing Care Online Help to know more - Make sure that the batch name in your imported batch .pmt file is the same as the template name.
+See "Creating a Batch Template" in Billing Care Online Help to know more. - Make sure that the batch name in your imported batch .pmt file is the same as the template name.